playfuldreamz/NoteAPP/ReadMe.md

 - Results are ranked by semantic similarity (cosine similarity)
 - This enables finding content even when exact keywords aren't present

+### Embedding Providers

+The application supports multiple embedding providers:

+- **Xenova (Default)**: Uses the local Xenova/all-MiniLM-L6-v2 model
+  - Runs completely locally - no API key required
+  - Provides 384-dimensional embeddings
+  - Ideal for privacy and offline use

+- **OpenAI (Fallback)**: Uses OpenAI's text-embedding models
+  - Requires an OPENAI_API_KEY in your .env file
+  - Used only if the Xenova provider fails to initialize
+  - Provides high-quality embeddings but requires internet connection

 ### Backfilling Embeddings

 If you have existing notes and transcripts without embeddings (created before this feature was added), you can generate embeddings for them using the backfill script: